The Next Big Thing (film)

-The Next Big Thing is a 2001 romantic comedy film starring Marin Hinkle, Chris Eigeman, Jamie Harris, Connie Britton, and Janet Zarish.
+The Next Big Thing is a 2001 romantic comedy film starring Marin Hinkle, Chris Eigeman, Jamie Harris, Connie Britton and Janet Zarish.
 It was directed by P.J.
 Posner.

 Plot

 Gus Bishop is a talented but failing New York painter who lacks the marketing savvy to make it in today's art world.
 After getting pick-pocketed in the subway, Gus' destiny is turned over into the hands of Deech—who promptly burglarizes his home and steals his paintings.
-To capitalize on his stolen goods, Deech generates interest in Gus' work by creating Geoffrey Boiardi, a fictional artist with a fascinating profile.
+To capitalize on his stolen goods, Deech generates interest in Gus' work by creating Geoffrey Buonardi, a fictional artist with a fascinating profile.
 Geoffrey becomes an overnight sensation while Gus is forced into the shadows of the ever-elusive rising star.